Mathematics (MATH)

 Grade Mode(s): Standard Letter, Registrar do not use FN, Registrar do not use FS

-MATH 4310 Complex Variables 3 Credits
+MATH 4310 Introduction to Complex Variables 3 Credits

 Department: College of Arts and Sciences

-Prerequisite(s): MATH 3435 or MATH 2415
+Prerequisite(s): MATH 2415

 Grade Mode(s): Standard Letter, Registrar do not use FN, Registrar do not use FS, Satisfactory/Unsatisfactory